2026 National Mobility Summit:

 AI-enabled trip forecasting and system performance modeling

-Measuring long-term impacts of telework and digital substitution
+Measuring long-term impacts of telework and digital substitution on congestion, emissions, and infrastructure finance

 Ensuring environmental sustainability while maintaining economic competitiveness